rocky-linux/documentation/docs/labs/systems_administration_II/lab3-bootup_and_startup.md

     ...<SNIP>...
     ```

-3. Narrow down and learn more about the configuration of one of the services in the previous output.
-The *crond.service*.
+3. Narrow down and learn more about the configuration of one of the services in the previous output, the *crond.service*.
 Type:

     ```bash
     [root@localhost ~]# systemctl cat crond.service